 Unsharp Mask is a classic tool of general use that acts on sharpening by reinforcing the contours present in the image.
-It can be used for any image, and in particular for those resulting from camera + lens combinations not characterized by the DxO.
+It can be used on all photos, and in particular for those resulting from camera + lens combinations not characterized by the DxO.

 The Lens sharpness is a tool specific to DxO and one of its strong competences.
 It is only available for camera + lens characterized combinations.
 This tool should be privileged because it is supposed to bring the right improvement.